 - 1. Run the engine for a short time to warm the engine oil.
 The oil will flow more freely and carry away more impurities.
 Use care to avoid burns from hot oil. - 2.
-Locate the oil drain hose or the oil-drain valve on the engine. - 3.
-Pop open the protective cap on the end of the oil drain valve to expose the drain port (A).
-See Fig 6-1.
+Locate the oil drain hose on the engine. - 3.
+Route the free end of the oil drain hose toward an appropriate oil collection container with at least a 2.5 quart capacity, to collect the used oil.
+Remove the oil fill cap/ dipstick from the oil fill tube. - 4.
+While holding the free end of the oil drain hose over the oil collection container, unscrew the square-head hose plug from the end of the hose.
+See Figure 1-1.
+Drain the engine oil into the collection container.